SHICorp/frontend-interview/README.md

    - Number of Active Contracts (represented by activeContracts)
 - Changing the Account Executive from the dropdown should update the list of companies according to that Account Executive's company list

-Note: While we’re not expecting a beautifully rendered front end as this is really just a simple select box loaded w/ data from the API, and on select fill out a simple table or any other method below to display their accounts.
-Don’t worry about sorting or filtering the results with table controls or pagination or anything.
-This is more to see how you approach retrieving data from an API and managing the React lifecycle rather than designing a user experience.
+This exercise is to test the following:
+- How you retrieve data from an API
+- Your understanding of the React lifecycle
+- Your understanding of building a usable front-end user experience
+- Ability to take loose requirements and return a finished product

+Take as much liberty with the exercise as you would like such that the end result represents something your proud of.

 ## API Endpoints